Monasticism, Western

 Western Monasticism — Western Monasticism † Catholic Encyclopedia ► Western Monasticism (1) Pre Benedictine Period The introduction of monasticism into the West may be dated from about A.D.
-340 when St. Athanasius visited Rome… … Catholic encyclopedia
+340 when St. Athanasius visited Rome accompanied by the two… … Catholic encyclopedia

 monasticism — /meuh nas teuh siz euhm/, n. the monastic system, condition, or mode of life.
 [1785 95; MONASTIC + ISM] * * * Institutionalized religious movement whose members are bound by vows to an ascetic life of prayer, meditation, or good works.
 Members of … Universalium